Conductivity exponents at the percolation threshold: Numerical approach and results

 \subsection{Fraction $p'$}

-The fraction $p'$ of system sites comprising the percolating cluster appears in the expression for conductivity $\sigma=\sigma_{1}\,p'\,D'_{w}$ for systems with $p>p_{c}$, and in the relation $p'\sim(p-p_{c})^{\beta}$ for infinite systems very close to the percolation threshold.
-The function $p'$ is derived here, as it is used in calculations below.
+The fraction $p'$ of system sites that comprise the percolating cluster appears in the expression for conductivity $\sigma=\sigma_{1}\,p'\,D'_{w}$ for systems with $p>p_{c}$, and in the relation $p'\sim(p-p_{c})^{\beta}$ for infinite systems very close to the percolation threshold.
+An expression for $p'$ is derived here, to be used in calculations below.

-It is reasonable to assume that a created cluster of size greater than the correlation length $\xi$ (which occurs when the created cluster is \textquotedblleft infinite\textquotedblright{} at preset walk time $T\gg t_{\xi}$) is part of the infinite percolating cluster.
+It is reasonable to assume that a created cluster of size greater than the correlation length $\xi$ (which occurs when the created cluster is \textquotedblleft infinite\textquotedblright{} at preset walk time $T\gg t_{\xi}$) is part of the percolating cluster.
 A very large number $N_{\mathrm{pc}}$ of such \textquotedblleft infinite\textquotedblright{} clusters are needed in the calculation of $D'_{w}$.
 In the process of creating these $N_{\mathrm{pc}}$ percolating clusters, a number $N_{\mathrm{fc}}$ of smaller, \textquotedblleft finite\textquotedblright{} clusters are generated that cannot be used in the calculation of $D'_{w}$.
-Recall that creation of each cluster ($N_{\mathrm{pc}}+N_{\mathrm{fc}}$ in total) begins at a randomly selected conductor site (in practice, at a conductor site completely surrounded by a sea of \textquotedblleft undefined\textquotedblright{} sites).
-As this random selection of conductor sites will produce a fraction $p'/p$ that belong to the percolating cluster, the fraction $N_{\mathrm{pc}}/(N_{\mathrm{pc}}+N_{\mathrm{fc}})=p'/p$; that is,
+Recall that creation of each cluster ($N_{\mathrm{pc}}+N_{\mathrm{fc}}$ in total) begins by designating a ``seed'' conductor site within a vast volume of ``undefined'' sites.
+A fraction $p'/p$ of those ``seed'' sites will turn out to belong to a percolating cluster.
+Thus $p'/p=N_{\mathrm{pc}}/(N_{\mathrm{pc}}+N_{\mathrm{fc}})$, or equivalently